 Choosing travel insurance will depend mainly on the duration and coverage of the insurance.
 It is best to inform yourself well to choose the best insurance available.

-If you want you can review our guide on how to choose travel insurance, where you will find comparisons, opinions, and discounts.
+If you want, you can review our guide on choosing travel insurance, where you will find comparisons, opinions, and discounts.

-If you want to contact Dana, the guide who attended us, you can do so on her mobile phone: +40 722 892 869 or her email [email protected]
+If you want to contact Dana, the guide who attended us, you can do so on her mobile phone: +40 722 892 869 or by email at email@example.com

 Have you been to Romania?
 What do you recommend for me when I return?

 - Best Things to do in Timisoara

 Last Updated on 25 September, 2023 by Veronica